-On-site documentation started in February 2020 to gather baseline recordings before water entered the system, the Macquarie Marshes Environmental Trust providing access to the property, “Burrima”, that sits on the western boundary of the Northern Marsh.
-Other sites along the lower Macquarie and the recognised Marsh area will also be investigated throughout 2020.
+On-site documentation started in February 2020 to gather baseline recordings before water entered the system, the Macquarie Marshes Environmental Trust provided access to the private property, “Burrima”, that sits on the western boundary of the Northern Marsh (Nature Reserve).
+Other sites along the lower Macquarie and the recognised Marsh area were explored throughout 2020 and into 2021 – from roadsides, bridges, stock routes and reserves.

-Desktop reading and research is ongoing, taking in everything from the journals of the colonial explorers, to published research by wetland scientists.
+Desktop reading and research is ongoing, taking in everything from the journals of the colonial explorers, to published research by wetland scientists, the knowledge of local land managers and community.
 As with past projects, this reading and the questions put to various field specialist contacts established throughout the project, is to inform how the videos and audio recorders are used in the field.
 It also provides context and explanations for what may be captured and used in final works, much of it documented in the processes captured on this website.

-Stories gathered from those with connections to the Macquarie Marshes aim to bring to light the emotional connections that underpin the value attributed to this landscape.
-Values often not rooted in economics or science but more closely connected with a spirituality associated with a land known, or one is seeking to know, intimately.
-These stories will be part of a Story Map and recordings woven into the works that come from year-long documentation.
+Stories gathered from those with connections to the Macquarie Marshes aim to bring to light the deep-seated and often emotional connections that underpin the values attributed to this landscape.
+Values often not rooted in economics or science but more closely connected with a spiritual association with a land known, or seeking to know, intimately.
+These stories form the Macquarie Marshes Story Map and with permissions, recordings are woven into the sound and video artworks.

 To deny there’s a strong political current swirling around the Marshes would be naive.
 The project, while acknowledging strong positions are held by various parties, will not enter into the debate.
 All offers of assistance to make this project happen have been gratefully accepted.
-The project acknowledges the Macquarie Marshes are on the lands of the Wayilwan people and as such the relevant permissions are being sought in keeping with Aboriginal cultural protocols.
+The project acknowledges the Macquarie Marshes are on the lands of the Wayilwan people and as such relevant permissions have been sought, and will continue to be sought as the project progresses.

-The resulting works will attempt to show the wetlands in a way they are not normally experienced, using digital technologies to present the ecological complexities of the landscape and the processes within it.
-The personal stories woven into the works are designed to highlight the emotional connection to area held by so many, and shared hopes for its future.
+The works created for Pulse of the Wetland, and the international Mosses + Marshes project that is forms a part of, attempt to show the wetlands in a way not normally experienced, using digital technologies to present ‘hidden’ ecological complexities of the landscape, including the human elements.
+The personal stories woven into the works are designed to highlight the deep connection to area held by so many, and shared hopes for its future.

 Recording technology being used in Pulse of the Wetland includes: